Monitoring smouldering myeloma

 What is smouldering myeloma?

-Myeloma with no symptoms is called smouldering or asymptomatic myeloma.
+Myeloma with no symptoms is also called smouldering or asymptomatic myeloma.
+The plasma cells show abnormal changes on blood tests, but they usually do not cause symptoms.

-If you have smouldering myeloma, you may not need treatment straight away.
-This is because there is no strong evidence that having treatment at this stage will help.
-Instead, doctors may suggest active monitoring.
+You may not need treatment straight away.
+There is no strong evidence that having treatment at this stage will help.
+Instead, your cancer team may suggest active monitoring.

 What is active monitoring?

-Your doctor will see you every few months to take blood samples and do some other tests.
+You will have blood samples and some other tests every few months.
 If tests show the myeloma is progressing or you develop symptoms, your doctor will talk to you about starting treatment.

 - Make sure you understand why active monitoring is recommended.
-If you have any concerns, talk to your doctor.
+If you have any concerns, talk to your doctor or nurse.

-- Try to think of the time without treatment as an opportunity to make the most of your quality of life.
-Use your time to do things you enjoy, and to get as fit and healthy as you can.
+- Use your time to do things you enjoy, and to get as fit and healthy as you can.

 - Try to focus on the present, rather than what might happen in the future.

-- Express your feelings.
+- Share your feelings.
 You can do this by talking to family and friends, joining a support group or online forum, or by keeping a journal.

 Although active monitoring can be difficult to adjust to at first, many people find it gets easier as time goes on.
 We have more information about the emotional effects of cancer.